Putamen

-The putamen (/pjuˈteɪmən/; from Latin, meaning "nutshell") is a round structure located at the base of the forebrain (telencephalon).
+The putamen (/pjuˈteɪmən/; from Latin, meaning "nutshell") is a subcortical nucleus with a rounded structure, in the basal ganglia nuclear group.
+It is located at the base of the forebrain and above the midbrain.

 The putamen and caudate nucleus together form the dorsal striatum.
-It is also one of the structures that compose the basal nuclei.
 Through various pathways, the putamen is connected to the substantia nigra, the globus pallidus, the claustrum, and the thalamus, in addition to many regions of the cerebral cortex.
-A primary function of the putamen is to regulate movements at various stages (e.g. preparation and execution) and influence various types of learning.
+A primary function of the putamen is to regulate movements at various stages such as in preparation and execution; and to influence various types of learning.
 It employs GABA, acetylcholine, and enkephalin to perform its functions.
-The putamen also plays a role in degenerative neurological disorders, such as Parkinson's disease.
+The putamen also plays a role in neurodegenerative diseases, such as Parkinson's disease.

 History

 The word "putamen" is from Latin, referring to that which "falls off in pruning", from "putare", meaning "to prune, to think, or to consider".